-The bloom associated with South Georgia occurs on decadal average, during October to 383 April, however South Georgia experiences the highest seasonality of all the three islands 384 in this study.
-Here we discuss the South Georgia bloom, although the surrounding area is 385 one of the most productive regions within the Southern Ocean [Ardelan et al., 2008; Young 386 et al., 2014, so separating a bloom associated with iron only advected from South Georgia 387 is not non-trivial.
-In order to address this issue, we have applied a mask to the ocean color 388 data, to remove chl-a that was most likely fertilized from other iron sources in the region, 389 guided by the surface chl-a climatology around South Georgia produced by Borrione and 390 Schlitzer [2013].
-Figure 7 is again, the same as Figures 5 and 6, with the colored markers 391 representing the particle locations in September (preceding the start of the bloom).
-The 392 extent of the fertilized patch around South Georgia changes annually, although to a lesser 393 degree than around Crozet.
-What does remain almost annually consistent, is the north 394 and eastward advection of the particles (with the exception of 2006) and an associated 395 bloom occurring within the Georgia Basin, which is just north of the island.
-In some of 396 the years, most distinctly in 2004 and 2005, there is a well defined boundary edge to the 397 trajectories on the western side of the fertilized patch.
-This sloping western boundary 398 edge is also apparent in the average bloom area in almost all years (2006 being the most 399 apparent exception).
-The trajectories and bloom are restricted to the east of this bound-400 ary due to the eastward flowing PF which acts as a physical barrier [Moore et al., 1999; 401 Korb and Whitehouse, 2004].
-The colored markers represent the particles locations in the 402 month of September, and therefore particles that are released at the beginning of Septem-403 ber have only had one month to be advected, and consequently are the closest to South 404 Georgia.
-Focusing just on the recently released particles, from August and September 405 (orange and red), it is apparent that, for the majority of the years, this western boundary 406 of both the fertilized patch and bloom area is an important route for iron to be advected 407 away from South Georgia, flowing towards Shag Rocks and then along the PF.
-This cir-408 culation feature was also found by Young et al. [2011] in their higher resolution regional 409 model, described as a unidirectional link between the two land masses (see their Figure 7).
-410 411
+The bloom associated with South Georgia occurs on decadal average, during October to April; however, South Georgia experiences the highest seasonality of all the three islands in this study.
+Here we discuss the South Georgia bloom, although the surrounding area is one of the most productive regions within the Southern Ocean [Ardelan et al., 2010; Young et al., 2014], so separating a bloom associated with iron-only advected from South Georgia is not nontrivial.
+In order to address this issue, we have applied a mask to the ocean color data, to remove chl a that was most likely fertilized from other iron sources in the region, guided by the surface chl a climatology around South Georgia produced by Borrione and Schlitzer [2013].
+Figure 7 is again the same as Figures 5 and 6, with the colored markers representing the particle locations in September (preceding the start of the bloom).
+The extent of the fertilized patch around South Georgia changes annually, although to a lesser degree than around Crozet.
+What does remain almost annually consistent is the north and eastward advection of the particles (with the exception of 2006) and an associated bloom occurring within the Georgia Basin, which is just north of the island.
+In some of the years, most distinctly in 2004 and 2005, there is a well-defined boundary edge to the trajectories on the western side of the fertilized patch.
+This sloping western boundary edge is also apparent in the average bloom area in almost all years (2006 being the most apparent exception).
+The trajectories and bloom are restricted to the east of this boundary due to the eastward flowing PF which acts as a physical barrier [Moore et al., 1999; Korb and Whitehouse, 2004].
+The colored markers represent the particles locations in the month of September, and therefore particles that are released at the beginning of September have only had 1 month to be advected, and consequently are the closest to South Georgia.
+Focusing just on the recently released particles, from August and September (orange and red), it is apparent that, for the majority of the years, this western boundary of both the fertilized patch and bloom area is an important route for iron to be advected away from South Georgia, flowing toward Shag Rocks and then along the PF.
+This circulation feature was also found by Young et al. [2011] in their higher-resolution regional model, described as a unidirectional link between the two land masses (see their Figure 7).